-This fact sheet has been verified by Hospital Information Services for Jehovah's Witnesses (UK & Ireland).
+This fact sheet has been verified by representatives of the Jehovah's Witness community.

 The information contained in this ICS Technical Factsheet has been sourced from members of the UK Cell Salvage Action Group (UKCSAG) and is generally agreed to be good practice.
-UKCSAG does not accept any legal responsibility for errors or omission.
+The UKCSAG does not accept any legal responsibility for errors or omissions.